Code-Institute-Submissions/Stream-3-final/README.md

 (https://johnarnold-stream3.herokuapp.com/blog/) Logged in Users are able to create Blog Posts.
 Other users are able to discus blog posts using [Disqus](https://disqus.com/) A tool for powering discussions.

 #Forum
-(https://johnarnold-stream3.herokuapp.com/forum/) Super Users are able to create Forum subjects within the admin area.
+(https://johnarnold-stream3.herokuapp.com/forum/) Super Users are able to create Forum Subjects within the admin area.
+Logged in subscribers are able to create discussions and share ideas within the Forum Subject Areas.
+Users are able to add polls for others to vote on.
+Other users are able to add comments to discussions.

+#Locations
+(https://johnarnold-stream3.herokuapp.com/locations/) Shows out locations throughout the world using the google maps api.
+JQuery is used to change map displayed.

+#Contact
+(https://johnarnold-stream3.herokuapp.com/contact/) Gives subscribers and other visitors the means to communicate with We Are Social.
+The form features a simple [Captcha Control](https://djangopackages.org/packages/p/django-simple-math-captcha/) which asks a simple Math question, this is to prevent robots and other spammers sending spam email.